 - and more sensitive policing.

 NSW Premier Gladys Berejiklian rejected the recommendations, arguing that ‘pill testing could, unfortunately, give people a false sense of security’.
-The Victorian Government has also rejected calls for a trial.
+The Victorian Government also rejected calls for a trial.

 The report notes that despite Government objection, drug testing has been occurring for at least a decade.
 “Some form of drug checking has been in use internationally for more than 50 years and there have been instances of systematic underground checking and testing in Australia for at least the last 15 years,” states the paper from ANU’s Ian McAllister and Toni Makkai.